thick-hollins/Portfolio/content/project/waypoint/index.md

 ### Back-end technologies

 Mongoose provided an extremely convenient wrapper for MongoDB in Javascript, and allowed us to quickly adapt our database models as new requirements for the project emerged.
-Express was also a good choice in this regard, because we were already familiar with it, we were get our server running very quickly.
+Express was also a good choice in this regard, because we were already familiar with it, we were get our server up and running very quickly.

 ### The final product